Girls over GMs: 2 Break Yip's Record in One Weekend

 While roughly four months older than Sivanandan, Jha was still more than two months ahead of Yip's record, making her the youngest American girl to beat a grandmaster in a FIDE-rated game.
 Jha also picked up 76 US Chess rating points to reach a personal best of 2179, only 21 points away from the national master title.

-But, as is also often the case with young talent, the clock is a factor.
-Sivanandan was able to pose just enough questions to put Wells under tremendous time pressure, and Jha offered just enough resistance to actually flag her opponent in a game with a 30-second increment.
+Both victories are annotated below.
+As is often the case with young talent, neither game was smooth.
+Sivanandan was in tactical danger at several points throughout the game, including at the very end.
+But the clock is a factor.
+Sivanandan was able to pose just enough questions to put Wells under tremendous time pressure.
 Rather than only look at the computer’s evaluations, remember that grandmasters do not get into such time trouble unless they have faced remarkable pushback.

 Archives